Useful Information for Debtors Without Attorney Representation (pro se)

 Pro se debtors (debtors without attorney representation) must present a valid State of Texas Driver's License or State of Texas ID Card, Social Security Card and B21 - Statement of Social Security Number(s) at the time of filing.
 If you do not have a Social Security Card, contact your local Social Security Office.
 Locations, phone numbers, and office hours for the Social Security Office are available at: www.socialsecurity.gov or (800) 772-1213.

-All schedules, statements and any papers submitted for filing should be submitted on a clearly labeled diskette or CD-ROM.
-The diskette or CD-ROM label should contain the debtor(s) name and address.
+All schedules, statements and any papers submitted for filing should be submitted on a clearly labeled CD-ROM.
+The CD-ROM label should contain the debtor(s) name and address.
 All documents should be in PDF format except for the mailing matrix (list of creditors) which should be in text (txt.) format.
 The BTXN006 - Application To Pay Filing Fee In Installments, which is available on our website, must be completed and accompanied by a minimum $50.00 filing fee for the court to consider your request to pay in installments.
 If your application to pay in installments is approved, you will be permitted to complete payment of the fee over the course of three months.

 Most individual debtors filing for bankruptcy relief are required to complete either Official Bankruptcy Form 22A or 22C (Statement of Current Monthly Income and calculations).
 Bankruptcy Form 22A is the form chapter 7 debtors will complete for "means testing" purposes; Form 22C is the form chapter 13 debtors will complete.
 The Official Bankruptcy Forms can be found on the Administrative Office of the U.S. Courts website.